fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary Worldly Wisdom.md

 ## The University of Southern California Marshall School of Business
 ### April 14, 1994

-I am going to ply a minor trick on you today - because the subject of my talk is the art of stock picking as a subdivision of the art of worldly wisdom.
+I am going to play a minor trick on you today - because the subject of my talk is the art of stock picking as a subdivision of the art of worldly wisdom.
 That enables me to start talking about worldly wisdom - a much broader topic that interests me because I think all too little of it is delivered by modern educational systems, at least in an effective way.

 And, therefore, the talk is sort of along the lines that some behaviorist psychologists call "Grandma's Rule" - after the wisdom of Grandma when she said that you have to eat the carrots before you get the dessert.